-This is the third instance in the last 15 months in which a justice initially missed a stock conflict and failed to recuse himself from a case as required by law.
+This is the third time in the last 15 months in which a justice missed a stock conflict and failed – at least initially – to recuse himself from a case as required by law.
 Why is it so hard for the Supreme Court to get this right?

 These episodes of missed conflicts underscore our position that none of the justices should hold individual stocks.
 Instead, the three who do – Roberts, Breyer and Alito – should focus their investing solely on the types of financial instruments, like retirement funds and bonds, that will not further erode the public’s confidence in their impartiality.